 Most methods of preparing for a drought focus on water conservation and on minimizing the impact that a drought will have on your home.
 Many of these suggestions can also help lower your water bill.Indoors Get into the habit of not wasting water by pouring it down the sink.
 Instead use it to water your plants.
 Repair dripping faucets.
 A faucet dripping at one drop per second will waste 2,700 gallons of water a year.
 Check your plumbing for leaks at least once a year.
 Call a plumber to repair any leaks.
 Install aerators with flow restrictors on all faucets in your home.
 Install an instant hot water heater for your sink.
 Insulate your water pipes.
 This [...]

-Note: If you are in an area where flooding is possible, you will also want to read up on preparing for a flood.Hurricane Watch vs. Hurricane Warning
+Note: Part of hurricane preparedness is knowing the risk factors.
+If you are in an area where flooding is possible, you will also want to read up on preparing for a flood.Hurricane Watch vs. Hurricane Warning

 A hurricane watch means that hurricane conditions are possible within 48 hours of the warning being issued.
 A hurricane warning means that hurricane conditions are expected within 36 hours of the warning being issued.Well Before Hurricane Season

 In the United States, hurricane season officially runs from June 1 through November 30.
 Well in advance of that time, make certain that your insurance is up-to-date and comprehensive.
-Your insurance policy will need to be updated if you have changed, added, or removed anything [...]
+Your insurance policy will need to be [...]

 A tornado watch means that conditions are favorable for a tornado to develop.
 Tornado watches typically cover a large area.